SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

     once the initializer has completed, as described in :ref:`ClassesAndStructures_DefiniteInitialization`.
-    Depending on the type you are extending, you may need to :ref:`delegate to another initializer <ClassesAndStructures_InitializerDelegation>` or
+    Depending on the type you are extending, you may need to delegate to another initializer
+    (as described in :ref:`ClassesAndStructures_InitializerDelegation`),
-    :ref:`call a superclass initializer <ClassesAndStructures_SubclassingAndInitializerDelegation>`
+    or call a superclass initializer
+    (as described in :ref:`ClassesAndStructures_SubclassingAndInitializerDelegation`),
-    at the end of your own initializer, to ensure that all instance properties are fully initialized.
+    to ensure that all instance properties are fully initialized.

 ..
 QUESTION: You can use 'self' in this way for structs and enums.